 GCCRS has a panel of decision-makers who are mostly retired High Court judges.
 They will be assigned to cases dependent on availability.
 Decision-makers and experts will comply with the Code of Conduct in the High Court Rules.

 The decision-maker will hear from the parties and make a final binding decision about the dispute, taking into account the insurance policy and relevant legal principles (including legislation, case law, and natural justice).
-A determination gives parties a much greater degree of flexibility compared to litigation.
+A Determination gives parties a much greater degree of flexibility compared to litigation.

-Unless the parties agree otherwise, the following guidelines will apply:
+The following further guidelines will apply:

-(c) The decision-maker may, after consultation with the parties, engage an independent expert from one of the GCCRS panels, such as a structural engineer, or quantity surveyor, to assist with technical issues arising in the determination.
+(d) In special circumstances, the decision-maker may, after consultation with the parties, engage an independent expert from one of the GCCRS panels, such as a structural engineer, or quantity surveyor, to assist with technical issues arising in the determination.
 Any documentation prepared by an expert for the decision-maker will be provided to the parties.

-(d) The decision-maker may receive and consider any evidence or material which he or she considers would assist in determining the dispute, whether or not that information would be legally admissible in a Court.
+(e) The decision-maker may receive and consider any evidence or material which he or she considers would assist in determining the dispute, whether or not that information would be legally admissible in a Court.

-(e) The parties may make brief submissions (whether at the opening or closing of the adjudication or both), present their evidence, and have their experts present their reports.
+(f) The parties may make brief submissions (whether at the opening or closing of the adjudication or both), present their evidence, and have their experts present their reports.

-(f) The decision-maker may allow conferral or questioning of any party or person together or separately and before or at adjudication if he or she considers it appropriate.
+(g) The decision-maker may allow conferral or questioning of any party or person together or separately and before or at adjudication if he or she considers it appropriate.

 The parties should bring their own lawyers and must bring the relevant experts to the determination, but are able to represent themselves if they wish.

 It is not a prerequisite to have gone through facilitation before determination, although in many instances it may help.
 For parties to proceed directly to determination without facilitation, they will need to confer with the legal advisor to the IDRS, who will make a decision on whether it is appropriate.

 Other dispute resolution options